frankhjung/article-git-pipelines/README.md

 * stages
 * archive of generated artefacts

-The workflow is:
+The pipeline workflow is:

 1. install [GNU Make](https://www.gnu.org/software/make/)
 1. install [pandoc](https://pandoc.org/) - this is used to render Markdown to HTML
 1. render HTML from Markdown
 1. archive rendered document

-Below is a list of other source repositories that offer pipelines that you may also like to try:
+There are many more repository hosting sites that offer pipelines.
+You may like to explore:

 * [Kaggle](https://www.kaggle.com/)
 * [DigitalOcean](https://www.digitalocean.com/)